gilesncwilliams/data-analytics-power-bi-report299/README.md

 This Target Revenue measure is used to as the 'target' field in the KPI card, and when the page is filtered on a particular quarter, the three KPI visuals will update to reflect the peformance for that quarter compared to its target (a 5% increase from the previous quarter)

-The below image shows how I set up the Tend axis, in this case Start of Quarter, so that the colours and icons change depending upon how the revenue, profit or number of orders performed compared to the target. - white is good, red is bad; alongside an icon to emphasise this.
+The below image shows how I set up the Trend axis, in this case 'Start of Quarter', so that the colours and icons change depending upon how the revenue, profit or number of orders performed compare to the target. - white is good, red is bad - alongside an icon to emphasise this.

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-03 at 12.18.08-1.png>)

 #### Cross-filtering

-As mentioned above, cross-filtering is enabled on this page so users can click on different quarters in the line graph and the visuals will update accordingly.
-E.g. by clicking on Q2 2023, the KPI cards will update to show performance for that quarter.
-However the Product Cateogry bar chart is restricted from Top 10 products table, to avoid
+Cross-filtering is a key feature of this page to alllow snr managment to drill down in more detail as required.
+Users can click on different quarters in the line graph and the visuals will update accordingly.
+For example, by clicking on Q2 2023, the KPI cards will update to show company performance for that quarter.

 ![Static Badge](https://img.shields.io/badge/Product%20Detail%20Page-red)

-The Product page is page is designed to give both a to top-line overview of the products' performance and, using the page's slicer toolbar, an in-depth look at each product category and region.
+The Product page is page is designed to give both a top-line overview of the products' performance and, using the page's slicer toolbar, an in-depth look at each product category and region.

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-04 at 09.47.04.png>)